azadnsu/modularapi/readme.md

 # Requirements
 - node (version > 14 ) on your machine and should be set to PATH
 - npm
-- frisby
+- Frisby
 - Jest
 - Jest HTML reporter
-- Code Editor: visual studio code or IntelliJ IDEA
+- Code Editor: Visual studio code or IntelliJ IDEA

 # Install Dependencies
 - npm install